jasperanders/ContentMachine/content/resources/03 🦊 GitLab/00 Understanding GitLab.md

 ## Alternatives to GitLab

-If you want to look for alternatives to Docker, use [this or a similar search query.](https://www.google.com/search?q=git+hosting+solutions)

-Some related (currently) big names for VCS platforms include:
+If you want to look for alternatives to Docker, use [this or a similar search query.](https://www.google.com/search?q=git+hosting+solutions) Some related (currently) big names for VCS platforms include:

 - [GitHub](https://github.com/)
 - [BitBucket](https://bitbucket.org/)

-A big name in pipeline building is:
+A big player in pipeline building is:

 - [Jenkins](https://jenkins.io)